m-labs/artiq/doc/manual/installing.rst

 These steps are required to generate gateware bitstream (``.bit``) files, build the MiSoC BIOS and ARTIQ runtime, and flash FPGA boards.
 If the board is already flashed, you may skip those steps and go directly to `Installing the host-side software`.

-* Install the FPGA vendor tools (e.g. Xilinx ISE and/or Vivado):
+* Install the FPGA vendor tools (i.e. Xilinx ISE and/or Vivado):

     * Get Xilinx tools from http://www.xilinx.com/support/download/index.htm.
 ISE can build gateware bitstreams both for boards using the Spartan-6 (Pipistrello) and 7-series devices (KC705), while Vivado supports only boards using 7-series devices.